Whitehorse Motorhome Rental, Yukon, Canada

-Whitehorse isn't a compact city.
+Whitehorse isn’t a compact city.
 This makes it easy to either leave your Whitehorse campervan hire at a campsite, or take it with you to park in the city while you have a look around.
-In many cases, it is best to drive your RV rental in Whitehorse into the city because public transportation from site to site, or from the campsite to Whitehorse may be hard to find.
+In many cases, it is best to drive your RV rentals into the city because public transportation from site to site, or from the campsite to Whitehorse may be hard to find.

 While in Whitehorse, be sure to check out the SS Klondike National Historic Site.
 Then take some time to stroll through Rotary Park nearby and have a picnic.
 You can pick up food at a local cafe, or buy local goods through vendors around the area.
 Other must-sees in Whitehorse are the Old Log Church, the Yukon Transportation Museum, and the McBride Museum.
-Don't leave on your motorhome rental in Whitehorse without taking at least a quick trip on the Waterfront Trolley.
+Don’t leave on your Whitehorse motorhome rental without taking at least a quick trip on the Waterfront Trolley.
 It offers an excellent look at Whitehorse, and provides a feel for the beautifully rustic city.

 Yukon and Klondike Adventures by campervan rental

-No trip to Whitehorse and the greater Yukon is complete without a trip to the Takhini Hot Springs a mere 40 minutes north by campervan hire in Whitehorse.
-When you're ready to head farther out, take a drive out west to Kluane National Park 140 miles out of Whitehorse.
+No trip to Whitehorse and the greater Yukon is complete without a trip to the Takhini Hot Springs a mere 40 minutes north by campervan hire or RV rentals.
+When you’re ready to head farther out, take a drive out west to Kluane National Park 140 miles out of Whitehorse.
 The park offers an array of outdoor activities from hiking, camping and sightseeing.
 But the highlight of your trip, if you visit between late September and mid-April, is the eerily magnificent glow of the Aurora Borealis.

-Head south on your campervan rental in Whitehorse to visit Skagway, Alaska, where the area’s golden years can be relived at the Klondike Gold Rush National Historical Park.
+Head south on your campervan rental and cross the USA border to Alaska and visit Skagway; where the area’s golden years can be relived at the Klondike Gold Rush National Historical Park.
 You can tour the area, hike the trails, take bike tours, and enlist in some gold panning adventures.
-You can even stash your Whitehorse motorhome hire in Skagway campgrounds and float through the Inside Passage on a relaxing cruise.
+You can even park your Whitehorse motorhome rental in Skagway campgrounds and float through the Inside Passage on a relaxing cruise.